Joe Faust (politician)

 Teddy Joe Faust, Sr. (born September 13, 1940) is an American politician.
-He is a member of the Alabama House of Representatives from the 94th District, serving since 2002.
+He was a member of the Alabama House of Representatives from the 94th District, serving since 2002.
 He is a member of the Republican party.
 He is a resident of Fairhope, Alabama and a graduate of Faulkner State Community College (1968).
+He was in the House for 6 terms, and lost his seventh reelection on May 24, 2022 to Jennifer Fidler.
+He is a United States Army veteran.